Claude List: Senior debut and Auckland representative selection

 After 2 more matches for Kingsland in which he scored a try in their round 10 win over Parnell he was selected for the Auckland side to play the New Zealand team before they left.
 He was picked for the wing but when centre Leonard Riley was unable to play List was moved to centre.
 Auckland won the match which had a festival type style by 52 points to 32 with List scoring a try.
 There were 14,000 in attendance at Carlaw Park for the match.
 He was involved in Maurice Wetherill’s try which opened the scoring.
 He later ran “half the length of the field and when overtaken by Craddock Dufty threw in for Horace Dixon to pick up and score”.
 His try came after a break by Tim Peckham who got the ball to Stan Prentice who passed to List “who beat [Craddock] Dufty with a clever swerve and scored”.
 The Herald saying he “deserved his selection”.

 The Auckland Star made several criticisms of the New Zealand side chosen to tour, especially in the backs.
 Saying that “[Ivan] Littlewood, Hickey, and List are, to put it mildly, very unfortunate in not going on tour”.
 Ironically it was the forwards that turned out to be more of an issue with 8 of them refusing to play after a falling out with coach Mair resulting in several backs having to play in the forwards and the offending players later banned for life.

-List was then selected for the Auckland squad to train to play Otago on August 7 at Carlaw Park.
+List was then selected for the Auckland squad to train to play Otago on 7 August at Carlaw Park.
 He played well on the wing, scoring a try in a 14–4 win.
 His try gave Auckland a 5–2 lead after he received a pass from Payne and scored in the corner.
 List along with Prentice were said to have “handled the greasy ball in fine style” during the match.

 The Auckland Star once again made note of List being unlucky to have not made the New Zealand side saying “List has by now convinced everybody of the quality of his play, also of the fact that all the good players in Auckland are not in the A grade competition”.
-Returning to his Kingsland side he scored 4 tries in a 24–0 win over Otahuhu Rovers at the Auckland Domain on August 14.
-A week later in a 21–8 win over Mangere United he scored 2 more tries and set up another for Carter.
+Returning to his Kingsland side he scored 4 tries in a 24–0 win over Otahuhu Rovers at the Auckland Domain on 14 August.
+A week later in a 21–8 win over Māngere United he scored 2 more tries and set up another for Carter.